Locations:

 But that protective power naturally declines over time.
 Dr. Englund says COVID-19 vaccines generally hold firm against the virus for about a year.
 After that, the shielding effect loses some oomph.

-New COVID-19 variants also can lessen the effectiveness of vaccines over time.
+New COVID-19 variants can also lessen the effectiveness of vaccines over time.

 Does ‘natural immunity’ make a difference?